siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Mass as Trapped Energy.md

 # 9. Mass as Trapped Energy

-Mass is not a primitive property of matter.
-It is what confined energy looks like when part of its momentum is trapped in closed circulation rather than available for straight translation.
+Mass is what confined energy becomes when part of its momentum is trapped in closed circulation and no longer available for straight translation.

 Consider a localized flow whose energy moves along a smooth closed trajectory
 $X(s)$, parameterized by arclength $s$.
 Locally, the propagation speed is still